gsm007-data/ai-bootcamp-dubai/Lab-1:Usecases/banking-financial-research-analyst/hands-on-lab-banking.md

 - Debt analysis, revenue growth, profitability metrics
 - Multi-year financial performance

-**SEARCH WIKIPEDIA tool** - Use for:
-- Financial term definitions and explanations
-- Educational content about financial concepts
-- Company background and historical information

 **Response Guidelines:**
 - For current metrics and ratios, use GET STOCK INFORMATION tool
 - For historical performance analysis, use GET STOCK PRICE DATA tool
 - For quarterly/annual financials, use GET FINANCIAL STATEMENTS tool
-- For definitions and education, use SEARCH WIKIPEDIA tool
+- For definitions and education, use Brave Search tool
 - Always provide data-driven insights with specific metrics when available
 - Cite your sources and indicate when data is real-time vs historical